 In most of the direction and distance questions, the candidates are required to calculate a certain parameter from the question statement.
-The questions can be related to the total distance walked, shortest path, the distance between two entities, etc.
+The questions can be related to the total distance walked, the shortest path, the distance between two entities, etc.

 While solving the distance related question, one must be thorough with the Pythagorean Theorem to be able to solve most of the questions.
-The Pythagorean Theorem is used to calculate the shortest path traveled, the minimum distance between two points, etc. A couple of examples are given below to illustrate the direction and distance questions better.
+The Pythagorean Theorem is used to calculate the shortest path travelled, the minimum distance between two points, etc. A couple of examples are given below to illustrate the direction and distance questions better.

 Direction And Distance Reasoning Questions: Example 1

 Mr. P walked 3 km towards east.
 After that, he moved clockwise and walked 4 Kms.
 What would have been the distance if he took the shortest path from his initial position to his final position?

 At first, one must construct the diagram of his movement.
 The movement route of Mr. P is given below.